alecmuffett/eotk/README.md

   * Play SSL-Certificate-Acceptance-Whackamole
   * Browse a little...
 * `eotk stop default`

+## This is really complex, do you have something similar I can play with?

+There's [another document I wrote](https://github.com/alecmuffett/the-onion-diaries/blob/master/building-proof-of-concept.md), showing how to do something very similar to `eotk` by using a tool called `mitmproxy`; if you can use a Linux commandline it will give you something relevant to play with, and you won't have to setup anything permanent.

 # I want to create a new project / my own configuration!